HL7/fhir-shorthand/input/pagecontent/index.md

 [Mappings to other standards](https://www.hl7.org/fhir/mappings.html) are an optional part of a SD.
 These mappings are informative and are provided to help implementers understand the content of the SD and use the profile or resource correctly.
 While it is possible for profile authors to include mappings using escape syntax, FSH provides a more modular approach.

-> **NOTE:** The informational mappings in SDs should not be confused with functional mappings provided by [FHIR Mapping Language](https://www.hl7.org/fhir/mapping-language.html) and the [StructureMap resource](https://www.hl7.org/fhir/structuremap.html).
+> **Note:** The informational mappings in SDs should not be confused with functional mappings provided by [FHIR Mapping Language](https://www.hl7.org/fhir/mapping-language.html) and the [StructureMap resource](https://www.hl7.org/fhir/structuremap.html).

 To create a mapping, the keywords `Mapping`, `Source`, `Target` and `Id` are used.
 Any number of [mapping rules](#mapping-rules) then follow.

-**Example**  // MK -- NOTE -- I made some changes -- to be checked
+**Example.**  // MK -- NOTE -- I made some changes -- to be checked
 ```
 Mapping:  USCorePatientToArgonaut
 Source:   USCorePatient